Detecting Eye Diseases and Conditions

 More than a third of people with diabetes don't get proper vision care.
 This puts them at higher risk for blindness.
 If you have diabetes, be vigilant about eye and vision care.
 People with diabetes, even those without diagnosed eye disease, need to see their eye doctor once a year.
 Those with diabetic changes in their eyes need to be seen more frequently.

-Keeping your blood sugar tightly controlled and your blood pressure within the normal range both help as well.
+Keeping your blood sugar tightly controlled (as measured by both your blood sugar and hemoglobin A1C levels) and your blood pressure within the normal range both help.
 Always follow your doctor's recommendations regarding medication, diet, and exercise.